 A desktop computer screen showing an AI adoption statistics dashboard for HR, including colorful bar charts, trend lines, and survey percentages.
 Minimalist office background, focus on the screen.

-• 70% of professionals believe AI will shape the future of human resources.
+• Roughly 7 in 10 professionals believe AI will shape the future of HR over the next five years.

-• 72% of HR leaders are exploring HR AI adoption, with talent acquisition as the top focus area.
+• A majority of HR leaders (70%+) are actively exploring AI adoption, with talent acquisition as the primary focus.

-• Yet only 3% of organizations have fully integrated generative AI in HR processes.
+• However, only a small fraction (less than 5%) have fully integrated generative AI into their HR processes.

 How HR Uses AI Today